TigrouLand/api.tl-events.fr/README.md

 # api.tl-events.fr

-A micro-application providing a public read-only API of various TL events data, which is used in the main site application: [tl-events.fr](https://github.com/TigrouLand/tl-events.fr).
+A micro-application providing a public API of various TL events data, which is used in the main site application: [tl-events.fr](https://github.com/TigrouLand/tl-events.fr).

 ## Used technologies